Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên03/12/2023

-Although the research is still in its early stages, scientists have found that coffee grounds — after undergoing a treatment process — can protect brain cells from damage caused by neurodegenerative diseases, according to the MSN news site.
+Although the research is still in its early stages, scientists have found that coffee grounds — after undergoing a treatment process — can protect brain cells from damage caused by neurodegenerative diseases, according to MSN news site.

 Phát hiện lợi ích đột phá từ cà phê - Ảnh 1.

-Coffee grounds could be used to make drugs to prevent Alzheimer's and Parkinson's disease
+Coffee grounds could be used to make drugs to prevent Alzheimer's and Parkinson's disease.

 Researchers hope that these new findings will eventually lead to the development of drugs that can fight neurodegenerative diseases.